openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 ### Charge

 Group name: `charge`

 Only relevant for battery electric and hybrid vehicles.
 Current charge values and charge program configuration.
-States and Controls are depending on your vehicle capabilities.
+States and controls are depending on your vehicle capabilities.

 | Channel             | Type                 |  Description                           | Read | Write |
 |---------------------|----------------------|----------------------------------------|------|-------|